groonga/groonga/doc/source/reference/api/plugin.rst

    It creates a command.

-   :param name: The `proc` name of the command to create.
+   :param name: The `proc` name of the command to be created.
    :param name_size: The number of bytes of name.
 If `name_size` is negative, `name` must be NUL-terminated. `name_size` is computed by `strlen(name)` for the case.
    :param func: The function name to be called by the created command.
    :param n_vars: The number of the variables of the command to create.